junxit/us-congress-bills-110/bill.md

 ---
 legis-num: S. 462
 congress: 110th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 462

-> To approve the settlement of the water rights claims of the Shoshone-Paiute Tribes of the Duck Valley Indian Reservation in Nevada, to require the Secretary of the Interior to carry out the settlement, and for other purposes.
+> To approve the settlement of the water rights claims of the Shoshone-Paiute Tribes of the Duck Valley Reservation in Nevada, to require the Secretary of the Interior to carry out the settlement, and for other purposes.

 ## § 1.
 Short title